SportsCenter: 2000s

 In 2001, Toronto-based Bell Globemedia and ESPN (which received a minority stake) jointly acquired The Sports Network (TSN).
 As part of its shift to ESPN-influenced branding, the specialty channel rebranded its existing sports news program SportsDesk and changed its name to SportsCentre, using the same introductions and theme music as the ESPN version, except with its title rendered using Canadian spelling.

 On September 11, 2001, ESPN interrupted regular programming at 11:05 a.m.
-Eastern to cover the immediate aftermath of the terror attacks through a simulcast of ABC News coverage.
+Eastern to cover the immediate aftermath of the terror attacks that day through a simulcast of ABC News coverage.
 ESPN considered suspending that night's editions of SportsCenter, before deciding to air a half-hour edition in which they announced the cancellations of major upcoming sporting events.

 On June 7, 2004, SportsCenter began broadcasting in high definition.
 Along with the conversion, the program introduced a new set designed by Walt Disney Imagineering (situated in a studio located at ESPN's new "Digital Center"), and a new graphics package titled "Revolution" that was developed by Troika Design Group.
 During that summer, ESPN celebrated its 25th anniversary, by counting down the top 100 moments in sports over the previous 25 years.
 The countdown was seen on each SportsCenter broadcast daily beginning on May 31, 2004; the countdown concluded with the #1 moment, the United States men's national ice hockey team's victory over the USSR during the 1980 Winter Olympics, airing on September 7, 2004.

 During the summer of 2005, SportsCenter premiered a segment called "50 States in 50 Days", where a different SportsCenter anchor traveled to a different state each day to discover the sports, sports history, and athletes of the state.

 On April 4, 2006, SportsCenter began to show highlights of Major League Baseball games in progress at the program's airtime; the rights to broadcast these highlights while games were ongoing was previously given exclusivity to fellow ESPN program, Baseball Tonight; the in-progress highlights are shown as part of the "Baseball Tonight Extra" segment.
 Prior to that date, video footage from MLB games was not shown on any SportsCenter broadcasts until the games completed play.